 DuWell helps students focus on their individual wellness by looking at the integration of many areas of their life, including financial, social, spiritual, intellectual, mind-body well-being, and the environment around them.

 When we as community members are actively caring for ourselves, the community becomes strong and healthy.
-There is no 'right way' of wellness that can be applied to all people, but there are common elements to guide us.
+There is no "right way" of wellness that can be applied to all people, but there are common elements to guide us.
 Our goal is for the Duke community to be one that encourages caring for each of our members.

-Justin Sharpe, MPH, CHES, CSAPC, Student Development Coordinator
+Justin Sharpe, MPH, CHES, Associate Director

 Masters of Public Health - East Carolina University, NC